 And just like that, Barnum provided posters for shop windows, message boards, and the sides of buildings.
 He put ads on the sides of carriages and on milk bottles, allowing him to expand his audiences from let’s say 100 to 10,000 people.
 If at 10,000 people only 8% decided to take him up on the offer, he now has a pool of 800 people who would come see the show!

 Barnum Automated his ads distribution through established delivery methods.
-Carriages traveled the same streets people walked on, Milk bottles entered the homes of not only the rich, but the middle class and poor.
-Every single person has some degree of curiosity, but instead of trying to reach each person one-by-one, he’s getting his message out to them in the places they live, travel, and recreate.
+Carriages travel the same streets people walked on, Milk bottles enter the homes of not only the rich but the middle class and poor.
+Every single person has some degree of curiosity, but instead of trying to reach each person one by one through flyers, Barnum started getting his message out to them in the places they live, travel, and recreate.

 I’m sure it wasn’t cheap to buy all of the materials for distribution, and I’m unsure about what the conversion rate of mid-1800s currency value to the current dollar is, but with careful planning and research, those dollars returned—and in much larger numbers.

-When people think about marketing as a whole, it’s easy to think about the ad being great or the offer being great.
-However, the truth is, the item, offer, ad, and distribution need to be tested.
+When people think about marketing as a whole, it’s easy to think about the social ad being great or the offer being on-point.
+However, the truth is, the item, offer, ad, and distribution need to be tested, honed in, then scaled.
 Once proof of concept is established, then it’s time to go big or go home.

-When your message and marketing are well-crafted and honed in, your product becomes profitable.
+When your message and marketing are well-crafted and honed in, your company becomes profitable.

 There seems to be a notion that because you’re a business owner, you should be good at everything.
 The reality is, you are good at what you do.
 The challenge is knowing when to hire out aspects of your business so that you can focus on what you do and allow others to focus on what they do.